Mulavukad Gram Panchayat: Notable personalities

 There were different notable persons lived here like Ponjikkara Rafi, a Malayali writer and winner of Sahitya Akademi Award for his novel named Kaliyugam, Gasper De Silva who was an Anglo-Indian nominee in the legislative assembly of Kochi.
 He was also a member of Constitution Assembly of India in 1946.
-Abraham Madamakkal, an Indian freedom fighter and activist was also a notable person here.
+Abraham Madamakkal, an Indian freedom fighter and activist was also a notable person here.Dakshayani Velayudhan (4 July 1912 - 20 July 1978) she was also a resident of mulavukad .Belong to an Indian politician and leader of the oppressed classes.